'Figures' by Laila Sakini & Lucy Van (cs)

 Poetry, speech, melody and electronics combine on the first tape from new sub-label ‘Purely Physical Teeny Tapes’.

 A change of pace for PP, ‘Figures’ is also a divergence for the two artists involved.
 Emerging from Melbourne, 'Figures' is a rare artefact for devotees of both poetry and electronic music.
 The release marks a protean coming together by two figures with curiosity for each other's practice, forming a union between sound and speech to explore themes of bodies, time, language and power.

 Lucy Van, who works as a post-doctoral researcher in English and Theatre studies, offers her poems in spoken form and also transcribed in full for the poster in the release.

 Laila Sakini, a DJ who has recently emerged as a songwriter-producer, shapes music around each poem intuitively, adding context with restraint, in an experimental, yet pop-conscious process.

 Initially developed as a one track hobby project for a noise and spoken word poetry night (which was cancelled), 'Figures' continued to evolve into a more complete body of work, with Laila leaking the demos on her NTS guest slots, leading to this eventual, finalisation of an EP.

-The release is presented on a pro-dubbed all clear tape, packaged with an A2 double sided fold-out newsprint poster, all housed within a PVC heat sealed pouch.
+Presented on a pro-dubbed all clear tape, packaged with an A2 double sided fold-out newsprint poster, all within a PVC heat sealed pouch.

 Laila and Lucy: